" It is reassuring that as far as we can determine, no testosterone associated thromboembolic events have been reported to date."

 Rhoden EL, Morgentaler A. Risks of testosterone-replacement therapy and recommendations for monitoring.
 The New England journal of medicine.
 2004;350(5):482-492.

 There is a lot of discussion regarding whether testosterone thickens your blood and can cause blood clots.
 This myth comes from a confusion between a physiologic state called erythrocytosis and a genetic disease called polycythemia vera.
 When you take testosterone, there is a possibility it will increase your red blood cells.
 In many cases, it may increase them above what we would consider normal.
+However, there is no evidence that testosterone causes blood clots (venous thromboembolism) in those without an underlying condition, and no studies proving otherwise.
+In fact the American Urologic Association (AUA) has made the following guideline statement.

 There is a Huge Difference in Thrombosis Risk Between TRT and Steroid Abuse!